ossxp-com/wordpress-hacks/wp-content/plugins/cosign-sso/readme.txt

 After you correct the settings, not forgot to remove the *FALLBACK* file.

+Notes for CoSign 3.x:

+* CoSign 3.x filter needs to add a "/cosign/valid" location as cosign handler.
+* If wordpress uses a permlink, which means the RewriteRule in .htaccess may conflict with the "/cosign/valid" handler.
+* You can hack wp-includes/rewrite.php, add "RewriteRule ^cosign/valid - [L]" right after "RewriteBase" directive.

 == Screenshots ==

 1. Options for *CoSign SSO* in English.